dragmine149/dragmine149.github.io/Blog/Posts/2024-11-27-original-discord.md

 ### Why not flatpak discord {#flatpak-discord}
 <sub><sup>Flatpak discord: [https://flathub.org/apps/com.discordapp.Discord](https://flathub.org/apps/com.discordapp.Discord)</sub></sup>
-I only just discovered this as i'm writting this (went to vencord.dev to find confirm the reason for snap and found it).
+I only just discovered this as i'm writing this (went to vencord.dev to find confirm the reason for snap and found it).
 Well, put simply.
 I can't be bothered to switch now and from reading the flatpak description, some feature (which are optional) are disabled.

 ### Vencord Installer {#vencord-installer}